Rong Xu, PhD

 - Cancer drug toxicity

 We are looking for graduate students, post-doctoral fellows, and research associates with strong background in computer science and strong program skills.

-- 2018 Rong Xu presented at the Open Data Science Conference (ODSC) – Accelerate Artificial Intelligence (AI) in health care “Healthcare Panel: Accelerating Discovery and Innovation for Precision Brain Health?”
+- 2018 Rong Xu, Invited speaker at the Open Data Science Conference (ODSC) – Accelerate Artificial Intelligence (AI) in health care “Healthcare Panel: Accelerating Discovery and Innovation for Precision Brain Health?”
 May 1-4, 2018, Boston Convention Center.

 - 2018 Rong Xu featured on Crain’s Cleveland Business: Team at CWRU receives $2.8 million for Alzheimer’s research